 Use the preprinted, bar-coded labels provided in this packet.
 This will enable us to tell you that your return has been received.
-If the address is incorrect, draw a line through the incorrect information and print the correct address.
-If the name is incorrect, discard the labels and print the requested information in the blocks provided.
+If the name or address is incorrect, discard the labels and print the requested information in the blocks provided.
 The labels are for informational purposes only and do not increase your chances of being audited.
 Use of the labels speeds processing and enhances accuracy.